China August factory growth slows to near six-year low, calls grow for more stimulus

 China's economy got off to a weak start this year as first-quarter growth cooled to an 18-month low of 7.4 percent.
 Beijing responded with a flurry of stimulus measures that pushed the pace up slightly to 7.5 percent in the second quarter, but soft July and August data suggest the boost from those steps is rapidly waning.

-"The government must take forceful policy measures to stabilise growth," said Li Huiyong, an analyst at Shenyin & Wanguo Securities in Shanghai.
+"The government must take forceful policy measures to stabilize growth," said Li Huiyong, an analyst at Shenyin & Wanguo Securities in Shanghai.

 HARD LANDING?